TormStorm/jagex-launcher-linux/README.md

 Install Bottles with the link above<br>
 Create a new bottle and name it Jagex Launcher.
 Under enviorment select `Application`<br>
 Select `Run Excecutable` and select the Jagex Launcher executable<br>
-Close flatpak and run the following commmand: `flatpak override com.usebottles.bottles --user --filesystem=xdg-data/applications`<br>
+Close Bottles and run the following commmand: `flatpak override com.usebottles.bottles --user --filesystem=xdg-data/applications`<br>
-Open flatpak again and click the three dots to the right on your bottle and select `Add Desktop Entry`
+Open Bottles again and select the Jagex Launcher.
+Click the three dots to the right of the bottle and select `Add Desktop Entry`

 ## RuneLite